Tira, Israel: History

-Medieval period

 The town of Theraspis recorded on the 6th-century Madaba Map was located somewhere nearby.
 In the 12th century, during the Crusader period, the village of Tira was owned by the Order of St. John and was leased to Robert of Sinjil and his heirs.
 In the 14th and 15th century, the village was a stop on the road between Gaza and Damascus, and a khan (inn) was constructed.

+Grossman concludes that although Tira was occupied during Mamluk times, it was subsequently abandoned, serving as a seasonal or temporary settlement for a long period.

-Ottoman era
+Ottoman Empire

+Tira is not documented in 16th-century records.
+In the 18th century, it was resettled by Bani Sa'b tribesmen from Hajjah and Baqa.

-Pierre Jacotin called the village "Ertahah" on his map from 1799.
+Pierre Jacotin called the village "Ertahah" on his map from 1799, possibly mixing it up with the name of Irtah, now part of Tulkarm.

 As the conditions of security on the plains improved in the late Ottoman period, the peasants on the safer hilltop villages who had used the land seasonally began to settle more permanently around the khirbas.
 Until then, they would pass the winter in the hills and shift down in spring to plough, sow, and reap crops.
 In Tira's case, the modern population descended from clans hailing from the village of Bāqat al-Ḥaṭab.
 The Maṣārwa, Arab immigrants from Egypt in Ottoman times, formed a sub-class which in that period lacked a traditional hamula (clan) structure.
 Because they did not own land, they hired themselves out as agricultural labourers.